Health and Safety

 Will masks be required?

 The CDC and DHS recommend that teachers, staff, students and visitors all wear masks regardless or vaccination status.
 In accordance with other public and private schools in our area, masks will be strongly recommended, but not required.
+Masks are required while riding the bus, singing in music classes and when physical distancing is not possible.
 However, should we experience a COVID outbreak or begin seeing person-to-person spread in our school environment, we reserve the right to modify this recommendation.

 Can a student wear a face shield instead of a face mask?